alpersonalwebsite/react/00_0_intro.md

 Every time I talked with `young DEVs` (youth here's not more than a short term of exposure or lack "production experience"), the React´s stamp seems to widely extend its real existence...
 For the new rows of builders, handling `UIs` without a solid `library` (like React) or `framework` (Angular or Vue.js) is something unthinkable and, perhaps, fumes of an old-past ready to be forgotten.

-No matter the tool that you pick to support your work (here´s an elder AngularJS´s patron) we all want the same:
+No matter the appliance you pick to support your work (here´s an elder AngularJS´s patron) we all want the same:

-* Simplicity
+* Simplicity (Abstraction)
 * Scalability
 * Performance
 * Security
+* Friendly debugging tools

-(I will also include *Community*, which undoubtedly made `React` what it's today.
-In a `View library` where everything has to be added: `routing`, `validation`, `global state`, etc, plurality is a must that comes from the hand of popular adoption: the bigger the Community, the more versatile the ecosystem will be)
+(I would also include *Community*, which -undoubtedly- made `React` what it's today.
+In a `View library` where everything has to be added: `routing`, `validation`, `global state`, etc, plurality is a must that comes from the hand of popular adoption: *the bigger the Community, the more versatile the ecosystem will be*)

 ## Why React...?